Skip to Content

 What are the different species of woodpeckers in South Carolina?

-South Carolina is home to eight woodpecker species: Downy, Hairy, Red-bellied, Red-headed, Pileated, Northern Flicker, Red-cockaded, and Yellow-bellied Sapsucker.
+South Carolina hosts eight woodpecker species: Downy, Hairy, Red-bellied, Red-headed, Pileated, Northern Flicker, Red-cockaded, and Yellow-bellied Sapsucker.
+You’ll find most year-round, though sapsuckers visit seasonally from northern regions.

 How do woodpeckers diets vary?